sankhadip-roy/sankhadip-roy/README.md

 ![githubAnimation](https://user-images.githubusercontent.com/91897336/214821645-4d8d2d6e-1a75-42fc-be40-3e8851498b0c.gif)-->

 <!-- <a href=#><img src="animation.svg"></a> -->
-Want to be an enthusiastic open source contributor.
+Want to be an enthusiastic '''open source contributor'''.
 I strive to make a positive impact on the community by actively participating in various projects, collaborating with other developers to create innovative solutions.

 <p align="center">
   Visitors <br>